kunle123-ui/kunle/Tutorials.md

 _**Note:** If you wanted to open a named wallet, you would run `$ eosc wallet open -n periwinkle`, see a pattern forming? ;)_

 You'll notice in the last response that the default wallet is locked by default.
-Go head and unlock it now, because you'll need it in the subsequent steps.
+Unlock it now, you'll need it in the subsequent steps.

 Run the `wallet unlock` command and paste your _default_ wallet's master password when the password prompt appears.

 ```bash
 $ eosc wallet unlock